tos-in1/Zillow-Real-Estate-ETL-Pipeline/README.md

 	- The response is stored locally inside

 - Data Storage (Landing Zone)
-	- The raw JSON file is saved locally before any transformation.
+	- The raw JSON file is saved locally in [raw_data](data/raw_data/2025-11-18)before any transformation.
 	- This preserves the original data and mimics a typical cloud landing zone.

 - Data Transformation